 submitted by Dr. Maria DiDonato, D.Ed.
 Psychologist, Achievement & Wellness Center

-Neurofeedback is a non-invasive, medication-free form of biofeedback that rewards the brainwaves responsible for more positive behaviors and emotional states and promotes a more permanent approach to positive lifestyles.
+Neurofeedback is a form of biofeedback that rewards the brain waves that are responsible for more positive behaviors without medication.

 The changes start almost immediately and eventually over time the brain continues to produce the desirable waves to eventually function independently with the positive brain waves.